onecommons/vesper/doc/source/configvars.rst

 .. confval:: storage_path

-    The location of the RDF model.
+    The location of the store.
 Usually a file path but the appropriate value depends on 'modelFactory' default is ''
-    storage_path = 'mywebsite.nt'
+    storage_path = 'mywebsite.json'

 .. confval:: transaction_log